keremoktar/keremoktar.github.io/docs/intuition.md

 #### A Misleading Intuition.

 Logic intuitively sound like a machine that arbitrates objective truths about the world (i.e., a causal truth detector).
 It isn’t.
-Here is an example:
+Here is another example:

 >If I am the pope, I can fly.